Ghost band

 A ghost band is a legacy band that performs under the name of a deceased leader.
 In rock and roll, it is a band that performs under the name of the band whose founders are either deceased or have left the band.
-Use of the phrase may refer to a repertory jazz ensemble, such as a Dixieland band, with a longstanding, historic name.
+Use of the phrase may refer to a repertory jazz music ensemble, such as a Dixieland band, with a longstanding, historic name.
 But in the strictest sense, a ghost band is connected in some way to a deceased leader.

 Origin of the phrase

 Gene Lees, Woody Herman's biographer, and several other sources attribute the coining of the phrase to Woody Herman, who used it to refer to successors of dance bands from the 1930s, 1940s, and 1950s.

 The Vanguard Jazz Orchestra is a ghost band with a twist: the name is new, but the band is closely identified as being the legacy of The Thad Jones/Mel Lewis Orchestra, and like the Mingus Band, is producing new works.
 Thad Jones, who had once been a trumpeter with the Count Basie Orchestra, led Count Basie's ghost band with critical acclaim.